 Instructions

-- Transfer the roasted swordfish to a serving platter and let it rest for 3 minutes before serving.
-Season with salt and pepper to taste.
+- Transfer the fish to a plate and let it rest for 3 minutes before serving.

 - Garnish with fresh parsley and serve with lemon wedges on the side.